Kirton, Lincolnshire: Local governance

-Local governance of the village was reorganised on 1 April 1974, as a result of the Local Government Act 1972.
+Local governance of the town was reorganised on 1 April 1974, as a result of the Local Government Act 1972.
 Kirton parish forms its own electoral ward.

 Kirton falls within the drainage area of the Black Sluice Internal Drainage Board.

 Research centre

 The former Kirton Research Centre was nearby.
 Ownership of the 120 acre centre for horticultural research was transferred from the Department for Environment, Food and Rural Affairs to the University of Warwick in April 2004 and it became part of Horticulture Research International.
 In August 2009 the University closed it, as public and private funding fell £2 million short of covering its annual running costs.